-The U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary for construction managers was $97,510 as of 2015.
-Employment opportunities in this field were expected to increase 5% from 2014 to 2024, which is about as fast as the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reported that the average annual salary for construction managers was $103,110 as of 2018.
+Employment opportunities in this field were expected to increase 10% from 2018 to 2028, which is faster than the average for all occupations.

 Several professional organizations, such as the Construction Management Association of America and the American Institute of Constructors, provide continuing education and certification opportunities for construction managers.
 Such certification is voluntary.
 Webinars and regional chapter meetings are also frequently available.